Passing your Driving Test (PDA)

 - Unroadworthy car (usually brake lights, indicators or tyres)

 - No car!
 No, the Department of Transport DO NOT have cars on standby just waiting for you to do your test!
-But unfortunately some people turn up unprepared for their test completely oblivious to this fact.
+But unfortunately some people turn up unprepared for their test completely unaware of this fact.

 Having got past the paperwork and vehicle checks, there are many reasons why a candidate might fail the PDA.

-Three of those reasons are largely within the driver’s control:
+Three of these reasons are largely within the driver’s control:

 - SPEEDING!
-Most streets in Joondalup are 50 kilometres per hour. (even the dual-carriageway Grand Boulevard!)
+Most streets in Joondalup are 50 kilometres per hour (even the dual-carriageway Grand Boulevard!) and the ever present roadworks are usually 40 kilometres per hour.

 - Failing to COMPLETELY STOP at Stop Signs/Lines!
-BEWARE: when attempting a U-turn at an intersection you need to pay close attention to the white painted STOP LINE on the road as you might not notice the STOP SIGN which will be facing the other way!
+BEWARE: when attempting a U-turn at an intersection you need to pay close attention to the white painted STOP LINE on the road as you might not notice the STOP SIGN which will be facing the other way and is often several metres back from the corner!
 Regents Park Rd in Joondalup is a prime example (but there are many others)!

 Other reasons include: